Jonathan Lewis

 • Instructed (as junior counsel) to defend judicial review brought in respect of a large procurement exercise conducted by the NHS.

-• Advising a County Council as to contract modifications.
+• Advised a County Council as to contract modifications.

 • Advising the Ministry of Defence in respect of the procurement of a substantial technology related contract.